dimitri-nicolo/calico/CONTRIBUTING_MANIFESTS.md

    {% endhelm %}
    ```

-- Any time Jekyll sees this, it calls our custom jekyll plugin: `_plugins/helm.rb`.
+- Any time Jekyll sees this, it calls our custom Jekyll plugin: `_plugins/helm.rb`.

 - `helm.rb` executes Helm against our templates, passing everything between the tags to helm as a [values.yaml](https://helm.sh/docs/glossary/#values-values-files-values-yaml) file.